vuongducphuong/documentation/content/applications/sales/point_of_sale/pricing/fiscal_position.rst

 Configuration
 =============

-To enable the feature, go to :menuselection:`Point of Sale --> Configuration --> Settings`, scroll down to the :guilabel:`Accounting` section, and enable :guilabel:`Flexible Taxes`.
+To enable the feature, go to :menuselection:`Điểm bán hàng --> Configuration --> Settings`, scroll down to the :guilabel:`Accounting` section, and enable :guilabel:`Flexible Taxes`.

 Then, set a default fiscal position that should be applied to all sales in the selected POS in the